Delivery man beheads boss in suspected Islamist attack on French gas site

 French television filming outside Sahli's apartment showed pictures of police leading out a woman, her head covered by a blanket, into a waiting car.
 Forensic police were carrying out searches on the ground-floor apartment.

-"They are a very normal family," a neighbour who gave her name as Brigitte said.
+"They are a very normal family," a neighbor who gave her name as Brigitte said.
 "I only talked with madame, he didn't say hello or goodbye," the 46-year-old housewife told Reuters.

 UNPRECEDENTED THREAT